Designing a grocery management tool to reduce stress in meal activities.

 EatWell brings grocery planning, managing ingredients and leftovers, and cooking into 1 platform, to...

-Reduce stress and mental workload
+Reduce mental workload

 EatWell keeps track of expiry dates and estimated spoilage, helping students reduce food waste and alerting them when their groceries are running low.